“Famous for championing emerging playwrights and contemporary theatre” Daily Mail

 HighTide Festival Theatre is a National Portfolio Organisation of Arts Council England.

 Our 2014 Season commenced with the transfer of Chris Dunkley's Smallholding to Soho Theatre.
 Nadezhda Tolokonnikova's writings were performed at the Southbank Centre as part of the 2014 Women of the World Festival in an event called Pussy Riot: Letters and Writings.

 The eighth HighTide Festival will take place in Halesworth, Suffolk from April 10 to 19.
 The festival will give Elinor Cook and Harry Melling their professional debuet, Nick Payne returns to the festival for the first time since 2008, and we will produce the European premiere of Dan LeFranc's award-winning The Big Meal directed by Michael Boyd.

-Dan LeFranc's The Big Meal will premiere at the Ustinov Studio before transferring to the HighTide Festival in a co-production with Bath Theatre Royal Productions.
+Dan LeFranc's The Big Meal premiered at the Ustinov Studio before transferring to the HighTide Festival in a co-production with Bath Theatre Royal Productions.

 Nick Payne's Incognito will transfer to Live Theatre Newcastle, the North Wall Oxford and the Bush Theatre in a co-production with nabokov and Live Theatre.

 Harry Melling's peddling transferred Off Broadway to 59E59, New York City.